Elizabeth Hopkins

 MFA ’25 Photography

-In my father’s last months, I photographed him to mark the moments we had left, to try to stop time.
+My thesis work is a grieving, healing, and reflective process following my father’s passing from cancer in 2023.
+In my dad’s last months, I photographed him to mark the moments we had left.
 With my camera I could make the oppressive sadness feel meaningful, somehow.
-I could control our sliver of reality which was narrowing with every passing day.

 Hopkins_Elizabeth_Headshot_bnw